avniproject/integration-service/rwb/rwb-integration-readme.md

 ### Restart the RWB Target env Integration service, using shell commands

-Where Integration bundle upload and secret updates were done, invoke below shell command:
+**Only when a new working_integration_system is added**, we would also need to restart the integration-service, by invoking below shell command:
 ```
 #> sudo systemctl restart avni-int-service_appserver.service
 ```